 - I will not use the Internet for transmission of any materials in violation any federal or state regulations.
 Transmission of copyrighted material threatening or obscene materials, materials protected by trade secrets, product advertisement or political lobbying is also prohibited. - I will refrain from using profanity and vulgarities on the Internet.
-I will not use the Internet for illegal activities. - I will not give my home address, location of my school, phone number or any personal information about myself or any other student or school personnel to anyone via the Internet. - I understand that use of e-mail or any other communications over the Internet are not private; any messages related to or in support of illegal activities may be reported to authorities. - I understand that I am prohibited from conducting any actions that may endanger my safety, or the safety of other students/staff members while using any component of the school's internet access and/or network (email, chat rooms, etc.). - > I will not use the Internet in a way that would disrupt the use of the network by others. - I will respect the trademark and copyrights of materials on the Internet and assume anything accessed via the network is private property. - The school system and service provider are not responsible for any damages or losses resulting from using Internet services or information obtained from the Internet. - If you discover any way to access unauthorized information or defeat any security measures you must inform the lab teacher immediately.
-You must not share any unauthorized information with any other user. - Vandalism of any kind is prohibited. - > These terms and conditions shall be governed and interpreted in accordance with the laws of the state and the United States of America. - I understand access to the Internet through SCHOOL DISTRICT NAME is a privilege.
+I will not use the Internet for illegal activities. - I will not give my home address, location of my school, phone number or any personal information about myself or any other student or school personnel to anyone via the Internet. - I understand that use of e-mail or any other communications over the Internet are not private; any messages related to or in support of illegal activities may be reported to authorities. - I understand that I am prohibited from conducting any actions that may endanger my safety, or the safety of other students/staff members while using any component of the school's internet access and/or network (email, chat rooms, etc.).

+- I will not use the Internet in a way that would disrupt the use of the network by others. - I will respect the trademark and copyrights of materials on the Internet and assume anything accessed via the network is private property. - The school system and service provider are not responsible for any damages or losses resulting from using Internet services or information obtained from the Internet. - If you discover any way to access unauthorized information or defeat any security measures you must inform the lab teacher immediately.
+You must not share any unauthorized information with any other user. - Vandalism of any kind is prohibited. - These terms and conditions shall be governed and interpreted in accordance with the laws of the state and the United States of America. - I understand access to the Internet through SCHOOL DISTRICT NAME is a privilege.
 School authorities can deny any student access to the Internet at any time, and their decisions are final.
 My instructor/school sponsor has explained the terms and conditions for using the Internet to me and I agree to abide by them

 Student's Signature: Date

 denial of Internet privileges.
-I also agree not nd understand that violation of these can result In th to hold the school, state and local boards of education consequences resulting from the violation of these
+I also agree not nd understand that violation of these can result In the to hold the school, state and local boards of education onsequences resulting from the violation of these

 Parent/Guardian's Signature: Date

-ESI FORM EMERGENCY SAFETY INTERVENTION DOCUMENTATION
+I FORM ERVENTION DOCUMENTATION

-Date: Dear: The purpose of this letter is to inform you that on (name of student) K.A.R.
-91-42-1(c) defines Emergency Safety Intervention restraint when a student presents an immediate danger to destructive of property may necessitate the use of an ESI parent(s)/guardian(s) must be informed within (2) school o self or others.
-Violen "Whenever an ESI i nt action that is Type of Emergency Safety Intervention Used: SeclusionR Duration of Seclusion/Restraint: (minutes) Location: Name of Staff Member: estraint Witnesses: Description of Incident: Please contact the building principal if you have any questions re (Signature of person completing report) (Date e) Parent(s)/guardian(s) notified of this incident on(Date)(Name of staff member) by · Original provided to Building Principal Copy provided to (Parents/Guardians, Adminis strative Office

-Civil Rights Comprehensive Notification
+The purpose of this letter is to inform you that on (date) (time) the need for the use of an Emergency Safety Interventio (name of student) n was required for erventions (ESI) as "the use of seclusion or physical danger to self or others.
+Violent action that is f an ESI."
+Whenever an ESI is used, the 2) school days.

+Duration of Seclusion/Restraint: (minutes) Location:

+Name of Staff Member:

+Witnesses: Description of Incident:

+Please contact the building principal if you have any que estions regarding this use of ESI.

+(Signature of person completing report) (Date)

+by

-CIVIL RIGHT COMPREHENSIVE NOTIFICATION FOR LA CROSSE USD NO. 395.
-THE CIVIL RIGHTS ACT OF 1964, AS AMENDED BY THE EQUAL EMPLOYMENT OPPORTUNITY ACT OF 1972; SECTION 504 OF THE REHABILITATION ACT OF 1973; AND ALL OTHER FEDERAL., STATE, SCHOOL RULES, LAWS, REGULATIONS, AND POLICIES, THE LA CROSSE UNIFIED SCHOOL DISTRICT NO. 395, LA CROSSE, KANSAS SHALL NOT DISCRIMINATE ON THE BASIS OF SEX, RACE, COLOR, NATIONAL ORIGINS, OR HANDICAP IN THE EDUCATIONAL PROGRAMS OR ACTIVITIES WHICH
+IN COMPLIANCE WITH THE EXECUTIVE ORDER 11246; TITLE II OF THE EDUCATION AMENDMENTS OF 1976; TITLE VI OF THE CIVIL RIGHTS ACT OF 1964, AS AMENDED BY THE EQUAL EMPLOYMENT OPPORTUNITY ACT OF 1972; SECTION 504 OF THE REHABILITATION ACT OF 1973; AND ALL OTHER FEDERAL., STATE, SCHOOL RULES, LAWS, REGULATIONS, AND POLICIES, THE LA CROSSE UNIFIED SCHOOL DISTRICT NO. 395, LA CROSSE, KANSAS SHALL NOT DISCRIMINATE ON THE BASIS OF SEX, RACE, COLOR, NATIONAL ORIGINS, OR HANDICAP IN THE EDUCATIONAL PROGRAMS OR ACTIVITIES WHICH IT OPERATORS.